-Homestead exemptions are one of the many advantages of owning a primary home in Florida.
-Along with a slew of other exemptions, Florida offers Save Our Homes.
-SOH limits the increase of the assessed value of a qualifying homestead property.
+Homestead exemptions and Save Our Homes are some of the many advantages of owning a primary home in Florida.
+Along with a slew of other exemptions, Florida offers Save Our Homes limits the increase of the assessed value of a qualifying homestead property.
 It limits the increase to 3% or the consumer price index, whichever is less.
 SOH was established to prevent long-time residents from being forced from their homes due to high property taxes.

 To take advantage of the exemptions, one must have legal title on their primary residence as of January 1.
 This homestead exemption entitles the owner to a reduction of up to $50,000 on the assessed value of the dwelling.
 Additionally, the Senior Citizens Homestead Exemption was established in Collier County, adding an additional exemption of up to $50,000.
 Seniors must apply for this exemption by June 1 and it is dependent on their adjusted gross income.